 students' galleries

-Click here for our students' galleries.
+Click here for some of the BCPA students' galleries.
 Many people want to get up to speed more quickly than they might be able to do on their own.
-Many are already familiar with Lightroom.
+Many are already familiar with Lightroom Classic.
 Some have switched from other programs because of the ever-increasing sophistication of this program.
 Whatever your reason for using Lightroom, it always helps to get a leg up, to learn the ins and outs of the digital asset management — also known as "DAM" — aspects of this program, as well as to discover different ways to accomplish various imaging tasks.

 The goal is to help you streamline your workflow so that you can spend more time photographing and less time at the computer.
 And, you will learn with hands-on experience working on your own images.
 After all, we are all individuals with different aesthetics.